When people suffering from bunions visit a podiatrist, the most common solution offered by the professional is surgery.

 2 - Use correct toes

 Since our feet have been encased in shoes most of their waking time, they are considered sedentary, even if you are an athlete.
 The good news is that when you start doing these exercises, you might notice the changes right away: an increased space between the toes, more mobility, stability, and ease on your walk.

-If you are motivated to heal your feet, check the "Healthy Feet" course, which is packed with information and short and effective exercises to do daily for bunions and other feet issues.
+If you are motivated to heal your feet, check "The Bunion Solution" course, which is packed with information and short and effective exercises to do daily for bunions.